 The Völkl Revolt 95 is versatile twintip ski made of a multi-layer wood core reinforced with carbon stringers for added pop.
 It has a nice and poppy feel that is great on rails and is stable enough to handle even big landings with ease.

-Most park skis have a fully symmetrical shape.
+Almost all of the best park skis have a fully symmetrical shape.
 The Völkl Revolt has directional sidecut.
 It’s 10mm thinner in the tail than in the nose.
 This means it will be easier to do correct turns, but it also means that it will ski differently forward and switch.

 The 21m turn radius is versatile.
 With a 21m turn radius, you can both do fast, small turns or use the full turn radius to make powerful wide turns.